 Casual smoking is still considered smoking by life insurance companies due to its highly addictive nature.
 Even if you only smoke a single cigarette, this will count negatively towards your application.
 Vaping is also often considered the same as smoking to life insurance companies.
 Many companies have updated their policies on marijuana, but consuming it may still have a negative connotation and will vary from company to company.

 Health has a tremendous impact on life insurance premium costs as certain health conditions are considered risky to insure.
 Your health and medical history will usually be obtained through a life insurance medical exam which permits access to your medical records.
+If you have a health condition and are looking for support on finding the right life insurance, read our blog about getting life insurance with many different types of medical conditions.

 Insurance companies will look at: